-What is a Pterygium?
+What is Pterygium?

 Pterygiums are generally caused by sun exposure, low humidity, or genetics.
-Although not harmful, these growths can cause issues with vision, irritation and appearance.
+Although not harmful, these growths can cause issues with vision, irritation, and appearance.
 At times, pterygiums can be confused with other problems, such as infections or tumors, so seeing an eye doctor is always recommended as they can use a slit lamp microscope to determine the best treatment.